keithrabb/Election_Analysis/README.md

   *County with largest number of vote :black_small_square: Denver

-  *Breakdown of the number of votes & % of the total votes each candidate received (highest to lowest:
+  *Breakdown of the number of votes & % of the total votes each candidate received (highest to lowest):

     1 Diana DeGette: 272,892 @ 73.8%